How to prevent joint pain flare-ups from cold weather

 But while the condition is fairly common, it is rarely understood.
 ‘Arthritis’ isn’t just one single disease, but actually relates to 100 different types of joint pain, which can range from a dull ache to crippling agony – and the arrival of colder, wintry weather often causes symptoms to flare up.

-The good news is, there are things that can help manage – and perhaps even prevent – arthritis-related pain when the temperature drops, so sufferers can enjoy a more comfortable and merry Christmas.
+The good news is, there are things that can help manage – and perhaps even prevent – arthritis-related pain when the temperature drops.
 Here, Dr Sarah Brewer, medical director at Healthspan (healthspan.co.uk), gives us the lowdown on managing arthritis in winter.

 What exactly is arthritis?